svhawkins/B-Minor-Compiler/README.txt

 - symbol_table_scope_bind returns an int instead of being void. used to indicate bind success/failure. this is used for error messages.

+- param_list_typecheck is NOT IMPLEMENTED.
+  for determining if parameter lists are the same, param_list_equals is called (type_equals with function types works too, type_equals calls param_list_equals)

+  for determining if argument lists are the proper type a comparision function is called.